-In 1842, at the age of ten, William Kehoe emigrated to America from County Wexford, Ireland, with his mother, father, four brothers and three sisters in tow.
+In 1842, at the age of ten, William Kehoe immigrated to America from County Wexford, Ireland, with his mother, father, four brothers, and three sisters in tow.
 The family settled in the Old Fort District of Savannah with other Irish immigrants.
-William apprenticed in an iron foundry and worked his way up to become a foreman.
-Eventually, he bought the foundry, then located east of Broughton Street.
+William apprenticed in an iron foundry and worked his way up to foreman.
+Eventually, he bought the foundry, which was at that time, located east of Broughton Street.
 After World War I, he built a new foundry on the riverfront and quickly became one of Savannah's most successful and prominent businessmen.

 Mr. Kehoe's heirs sold the house in 1930.
 In the thirty years following the sale, the property was used as a boarding house, funeral parlor, and held for a time by Alabama and New York Jets football star, Joe Namath.
-In 1990, Mr. Namath sold the property, and after a two year renovation, the property opened as a Historic Bed and Breakfast Inn; The William Kehoe House.
-The property was sold again in 2003.
-It was purchased by its current owner, HLC Hotels, in May of 2007.
+In 1990, Mr. Namath sold the property, and after a two-year renovation, the property opened as a Historic Bed and Breakfast Inn aptly named The William Kehoe House.
+The property was sold again in 2003, and purchased by its current owner, HLC Hotels, in May of 2007.